 Year 2 Teaching Team

-Term 2 Curriculum
+Term 1 Curriculum Overview

 Other Learning Areas

-Learning at Home
+Learning at home

 If you would like to support your child’s learning at home, here are some things you can do:

-Encourage reading every night – including short periods of reading aloud.
+–Encourage reading every night – including short periods of read aloud.
 We cannot stress how important reading is.
 A student who reads less than a minute per day outside of school reads only 8,000 to 21,000 words per year.
 However, a student who reads 20 minutes per day outside of school reads almost 2 million words per year!
 Please encourage your child to fill in their Reading Log.

 -Encourage random acts of kindness.
 This could be anything from using manners, to writing a card to a grandparent.

 -Ensuring that your child is getting an appropriate amount of sleep each night.
 It is recommended that children between ages 6-11 get at least 10 hours of sleep each night.
 To ensure that they are alert, engaged and ready to learn each morning.